vip32/xtricate.build/readme.markdown

 		node 'dbserver'
 			resources
 			package

+### local and remote project installation

+the contents of the build folder contains everything needed for deployment on any node within an environment. starting with the following command to create the output packages :

+> .\psake.cmd package

+then copying the build folder to a node and executing :

+> .\psake.cmd install

+will install, according to the environment model, all applicable resources and packages on that node.

 ### the demo solution uses the following technologies :
 * microsoft visual studio 2010
 * microsoft asp.net mvc 3